Stock Valuation and Financial Metrics Guide

 Price-to-Sales (P/S)

-Useful when earnings are volatile or negative, especially for early-stage growth companies.
+Useful when earnings are volatile or negative, especially for early-stage growth companies, cyclical businesses or firms reinvesting heavily.

 Formula: Market Cap / Revenue